 Apart from that, adding a back-up email in case the 1st one goes un-noticed won't hurt!
 Insert a Condition node after Email / SMS node will enable selecting a follow-up action, which you can use to keep track of your email deliverability rate.

-- Click: indicates whether people click on any URLs your email or not.
+Click: indicates whether people click on any URLs in your email or not.

-The Yes/No branches will be created, based on your selection of either two options above.
+The Yes/No branches will be created, based on your selection of either two option above.
 Let's say that your goal is increasing the open rate, then the goal would be hit when customers click on your email, that's when you should end your flow.
-On the other hand, if they don't open your 1st email, then send another one for reminder purpose.
+On the other hand, if they don't open your 1st email, then send another one for reminder purposes.